 I said it once and I shall say it again: this is my absolute favorite brand of raw cocao, and it’s also the best price you can find.

-So whip up a batch of freezer fudge to keep in the freezer and have handy when that sweet tooth calls.
+So whip up a batch of this peanut butter freezer fudge to keep in the freezer and have handy when that sweet tooth calls.
 You will feel much better about reaching for one of these than you ever would grabbing a processed, overly-sugary treat.
 Promise.

 And it’s only 5 ingredients.
 Simplicity at its finest.